FlorentDev/EZ-Type/docs/index.md

 ### How to install

 For Mac user, don't worry.
-Simply download the release and enjoy.
+Simply download the release [here](https://github.com/FlorentDev/EZ-Type/releases) and enjoy.

 For Linux user, it's a little bit harder.
-Open a terminal in the folder where you download the source, and enter this command (wait the end of each one before going to the next line):
+Download the source [here](site.github.zip_url) and open a terminal in the folder where you download the source, and enter this command (wait the end of each one before going to the next line):

 ```markdown
 make deepclean